Modern Slavery Statement — Commercial Waste Tottenham

 We provide regular training for our staff and frontline supervisors on recognising signs of modern slavery and understanding their obligations.
 Training covers safe recruitment practices, worker rights and how to use our reporting channels.
 Our commercial contracts with Tottenham commercial waste contractors require evidence of equivalent training and worker engagement.
 Strong leadership and informed teams are crucial to prevention and early identification.

-Image representing annual policy review and training session This policy is reviewed at least annually.
+A group of large, tightly tied blue plastic rubbish bags stacked against a brown wooden door and a gray stone building facade on a paved pavement surface.
+The bags are filled with waste, displaying a semi-opaque appearance with some areas revealing dark refuse inside.
+They are positioned on the right side of the image, with several bags leaning against each other, forming a small pile.
+The surrounding area includes a section of gray cobblestone pavement and part of the building's exterior wall, which features decorative elements near the top.
+The scene appears to be on a residential or commercial street in Tottenham, ready for rubbish collection by the local waste management service, Commercial Waste Tottenham, specializing in rubbish removal within the area.
+This policy is reviewed at least annually.
 The annual review examines the effectiveness of our zero-tolerance policy, supplier audits, reporting channels and remediation outcomes.
 It includes an analysis of audit results, training completion rates, and any incidents or near-misses.
 Findings from the review inform updates to our programme, procurement policies and risk assessments.
 Commercial Waste Tottenham remains committed to continuous improvement and transparency in our fight against modern slavery.

 Conclusion: By integrating robust supplier due diligence, mandatory audits, accessible reporting channels and an annual review cadence, Commercial Waste Tottenham strives to eradicate modern slavery from our operations and supply chain.
 Our pledge is to act decisively on any evidence of exploitation and to maintain high standards of ethical business conduct across all Tottenham commercial waste activities.